raul23/ebook-classifier-training/README.rst

 - Obviously, the words that are part of the category constitute the best predictive features: security (positively correlated with computer security), dataset, intelligence, linux, neural.

+  What that means is that if you could also use the filename, then the task of ebooks classification could be done with pure regex.
+You might not achieve as good results as with machine learning but for some users it might be good enough, especially if the ebooks are well named.

+  However, the classifiers are very robust in that they can work well even if the ebooks have pure gibberish as filenames or wrongly named since these models only care about the content of the documents.
+Looking at my own collection of ebooks some of them were lazily named with numbers only.
 - Some words can be strongly positively correlated with more than two classes such as kernel (positively associated with linux, machine learning and artificial neural networks).